 In Mystery Dungeon 1, if your character is a fire Pokemon they can use moves like Ember and Flamethrower, right?
 What bugs me is this: If you use Flamethrower or Ember in somewhere like Sinister Woods or Tiny Woods, how do you not set the place on fire?
 And if you use Flamethrower or Ember in somewhere like Far-Off Sea or Silver Trench, how do your moves still cause damage, since you're throwing fire around in places full of water?

-This troper believes that most of the things that are stated in the Pokédex (most of which being ludicrous) are nothing but false myths.
+I believe that most of the things that are stated in the Pokédex (most of which are ludicrous) are nothing but false myths.
 But that aside, didn’t one say something about a Charmander’s flame emitting steam if it is raining and/or the flame is put out (I would assume)?
 Plus, it could always be the other way around; you know, if the Charmander dies, then the flame goes out, not if the flame goes out, then the Charmander dies.
-And as for the other fire types… uhh… the badge did it?
+And as for the other Fire-types… uhh… the badge did it?

 The hero in all the games so far is an amnesiac who is fully aware they were human and have been turned into a pokémon.
 Like all other pokémon in their level range (5), they share the same moves their species would/could know by that level.
 The hero is also fully capable of using those moves without fail (not including if they miss).
 Again, the hero was/is a human.
 How is it that they know how to use their moves (especially their soon-to-be-learned elemental ones) the instant you gain control of them?
 How is it that they know how not to sneeze/fart out an accidental flamethrower/ember, constantly shock everyone within 50 feet of them or themselves without knowing how to control a thundershock or Static ability, or how to actually use a water gun and not just spit a huge loogie at their target?